turingschool/curriculum/source/projects/headcount.markdown

 The `District` is the top of our data hierarchy.
 It has the following methods:

-* `name` - returns the all-capitals string name of the district
+* `name` - returns the upcased string name of the district
 * `statewide_testing` - returns an instance of `StatewideTesting`
 * `enrollment` - returns an instance of `Enrollment`